aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/delimiterequationnode/_index.md

 ```

 Delimiter ending character.

+**Remarks**

 It should be noted that this property only accepts one character, and if multiple characters are passed in, only the first character is accepted.

 **Returns:**
 java.lang.String